FloatingGhost/pleroma-stats/README.md

 sudo python -m pip install psycopg2
 ```

-## Usage:
+## Usage

-1. Edit `config.txt` to specify the hostname of the Pleroma server you would like to get data from, its DB
+1. Edit `config.txt` to specify the hostname of the Pleroma server you
-   name and DB user and also the DB name and DB user for Grafana.
+   would like to get data from, its DB name and DB user and also the DB
+   name and DB user for Grafana.
 2. Create one Postgresql database for Grafana, in this example,
    'pleroma_stats':